 Holistic thinking or systems thinking, refers to a way of thinking in which a person can see the big picture.
-They can see patterns and concepts that umbrella the details, which may be missed by people who think more analytically.
+They can see patterns and concepts that oversee the details, which may be missed by people who think more analytically.

 The interconnectedness of all things is apparent to the holistic thinker.
 Rather than thinking analytically or in specifics, the holistic approach involves noticing and taking into account patterns and hints representing a more extensive system of occurrence in a given situation.